elenderg/PAL-1000/instruções de compilação.md

 `To convert a term for concatenation given a rider: \ used for right-side THEN operand `

-`If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

 `If the term's type can be reduced to "_string", exit.`

-`Add an intermediate given "_string_" and the rider's token's first.`
+`Add an intermediate given "string_" and the rider's token's first.`

 `Add the put or convert fragments given the term's variable and the intermediate and the rider's token's first.`